 VMware Workstation player is available free of cost.
 Earlier it was not free, but I see that VMware has made it available for free for non Commercial users.
 For commercial usage, VMware Workstation Pro is more suitable.

 This is the download page for all the VMware products.
 You will have to scroll down to VMware Player option to see the download link.
 From here you download any VMware Products.
 This link will always remain valid even when newer versions of the products are released.

-You can also install Kali Linux 2018.3 in VMware Workstation 14.
-Please follow my blog to install Kali Linux 2018.3 in VMware Workstation 14.
+- You can also install Kali Linux 2020.2 in VirtualBox 6, please follow my blog to How to install Kali Linux 2020.2 in VirtualBox 6